737BassTP/COSC345-Game/Assignment1.md

 ### Legend of Zelda
 The games in the Zelda series more often than not puts the player on a quest to traverse an overworld as a means of gathering items found in dungeons in order to be able to fight bosses responsible for the chaos in the game world.
 The gameplay involves real-time combat, solving mysterious puzzles, and often sees the characters develop in the story.

 ## Evidence of customer interest
 This game has been described to peers and other students not taking this paper, including students in the Master of Teaching and Learning course who will be teaching in secondary schools from next year.
 Each time, the game has been met with interest and excitement.

+Websites like [CoolMathGames](https://www.coolmathgames.com/) have been around for a long time and have maintained popularity throughout.
+This shows that there is interest in fun games with educational value targeted at children and teenagers.

 ## Risk Analysis
 Risks include: